Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Introduction

 \section{Introduction}

-Over the past few years, dynamically-typed programming languages have become extremely popular among software developers.
-According to the IEEE Spectrum ranking \cite{ieeespec2019}, Python was the most popular programming language in 2019.
-Dynamic languages such as Python and JavaScript allow rapid prototyping which potentially reduces development time \cite{hanenberg2014empirical, stuchlik2011static}.
-However, the lack of static types often leads to type errors, unexpected run-time errors, and suboptimal IDE support.
-On the other hand, statically-typed languages are generally less error-prone \cite{ray2014large} and static typing improves software quality \cite{gao2017type} and the maintainbility of software systems in terms of understanding undocumented code, fixing type errors \cite{hanenberg2014empirical} and early bug detection \cite{gao2017type}.
+Over the past years, \emph{dynamically-typed} programming languages (DPLs) have become extremely popular among software developers.
+The IEEE Spectrum ranks Python as the most popular programming language in 2021~\cite{ieeespec2019}.
+It is known that \emph{statically-typed} languages are less error-prone~\cite{ray2014large} and that static types improve important quality aspects of software~\cite{gao2017type}, like the maintainability of software systems in terms of understandability, fixing type errors~\cite{hanenberg2014empirical}, and early bug detection~\cite{gao2017type}.
+In contrast to that, dynamic languages such as Python and JavaScript allow rapid prototyping which potentially reduces development time~\cite{hanenberg2014empirical, stuchlik2011static}, but the lack of static types in dynamically-typed languages often leads to type errors, unexpected run-time behavior, and suboptimal IDE support.

-To mitigate static type-related issues of dynamic languages, the Python community introduced PEP 484 \cite{van2014pep} which enables developers to add optional type annotations to their Python codebase.
-The optional static typing is a manual, cumbersome, and error-prone process \cite{ore2018assessing}.
-Static type inference methods \cite{hassan2018maxsmt, furr2009static} can be employed to infer type annotations.
-Aside from the dynamic features of the mentioned languages, static analysis over-approximates programs' behavior \cite{madsen2015static}.
-Thus static type inference methods are often not precise \cite{pavlinovic2019leveraging}.
-Moreover, these methods typically analyze a full program and its dependencies which makes them quite slow for the type inference task.
+To mitigate these shortcomings, the Python community introduced \emph{PEP 484}~\cite{van2014pep}, which adds optional static typing to Python 3.5 and newer.
+Static type inference methods~\cite{hassan2018maxsmt, furr2009static} can be employed to support adding these annotations, which is otherwise a manual, cumbersome, and error-prone process~\cite{ore2018assessing}.
+However, static inference is imprecise~\cite{pavlinovic2019leveraging}, caused by dynamic language features or by the required over-approximation of program behavior~\cite{madsen2015static}.
+Moreover, static analysis is usually performed on full programs, including their dependencies, which is slow and resource-intensive.